Foreign Cattle Market: Samuel Plimsoll

 The cattle attendants included foremen known as "cowboys of the seas", "big burly fellows who are used to rough living and facing danger"; also a despised class called "stiffs" who did the work for little or no pay just to get across the Atlantic.
 Sometimes educated men e.g. Harvard students travelled as stiffs.
 The poet W.H.
-Davies was a stiff and wrote about the harsh methods used to make the cattle stand up; so did an English solicitor returning from a working holiday to Canada.
+Davies was a stiff and wrote about the harsh methods used to make the cattle stand up; so did an English solicitor returning from a working holiday in Canada.
 It was done to stop animals tangling their head ropes, or being trampled to death by their fellows.

 Improvements

 A government inquiry tended to confirm many of Plimsoll's allegations.
 Although he did not succeed in abolishing the trade, British and American regulations prohibited some of the worst practices.

 When the export trade became well organised it was dominated by four American meat packers: Swift, Armour, Hammond and Morris: members of the "Beef Trust".
 They were not shipowners, but they established a liner system.
 (A liner is a ship that sails to a schedule; a tramp, when she has a cargo.)
 It was essential to organise a regular liner trade because cattle transportation required close coordination, regularity and long-term contractual relationships.
 For example, to make sure of shipping space it had to be bought in advance without knowing if London spot meat prices were going to make it worthwhile.
 It was to the business advantage of shippers (hence, liners) that livestock arrive in the Thames on time and in excellent condition.
 By 1892 North Atlantic animal losses were reduced to less than 1%, ten times better than on the Buenos Aires run.